 Schools are now required by the State of Georgia to train all volunteers as mandated reporters of child abuse.

-Once you have read the information in its entirety, please fill out (or update) the volunteer application for the school(s) in which you want to volunteer.
+Once you have read the information in its entirety, please fill out (or update) the volunteer application for the school(s) at which you want to volunteer.
 At the bottom of that form, check the box acknowledging that you have read the Mandated Reporter training and on what date.
-Please make sure that ALL of the information required on the form is submitted.
-WIth this process, you can offer to volunteer at more than one school with one application, and you will only need to apply once, confirming you have completed the training.
+Please make sure that ALL of the information required in the form is submitted.
+With this process, you can offer to volunteer at more than one school with one application, and you will only need to apply once, confirming you have completed the training.
 Once your school approves your application, you will be able to sign in as a volunteer in the front office kiosk.

 Step 2: AFTER viewing the Mandated Reporter PDF, please complete the volunteer application form located here.